italiaremote/awesome-italia-remote/src/cmd/generator/template.md

 Direct | Company is hiring directly with a legal entity in Italy.
 Contract | Company is hiring contractors in Italy, VAT Number is required.
 Intermediary | Company is hiring using a payroll intermediary in Italy.

-## Companies

-Tech stacks are usually incomplete check the careers page of each company to get more details.

 ### Software and Cloud